Monday, April 17, 2017

 I vowed to see the kids.
 And to hear them.

-That's how I discovered the humiliation girls felt in their uniforms: box-pleated skirt and middy.
+That's how I discovered the humiliation girls felt in their uniforms: box-pleated plaid skirt and middy.
 Boys wore regulated clothes from their own closets; girls wore turn-of-the-century outfits that had to be ordered.
 In public they received stares, jeers, laughter in get-ups making them look like identical dolls.

 It's a complicated story, but I backed their decision to seek a uniform change.
 They were supported by boys, as well.
 Suffice it to say, all kinds of roadblocks were set in motion.
 They pushed through.
 A student opposition was instituted.
 I eavesdropped during play rehearsal while one side debated the other.
-In a forum with parent representatives, I explained that if we were genuinely supporting equality for male and female students, and if we felt the girl's uniform was appropriate, we should institute a similar look for boys: plaid knickers and middy.
+In a forum with parent representatives, I explained that if we were genuinely supporting equality for male and female students, and if we felt the girl's uniform was appropriate, we should institute a similar code for boys: plaid knickers and middy.

 Resistance began crumbling.